nfrappart/nfrappart.github.io/_posts/2022-01-20-keep-it-dry-use-modules.markdown

 ```

-## Do Not Reapeat Yourself
+## Do Not Reapeat Yourself (DRY)
-Obvisously, there is no benefit in copy/pasting all these lines changing only values, to deploy more VMs.
-Enters modules.
-You can replace all values you want by variables making your module more or less a template.
+Obvisously, there is no benefit in copy/pasting all these lines changing only static values, to deploy more VMs.
+Enter modules!
+You can substitute all values by variables in the previous configuration, making more or less a template out of it.
-you can find an example here : [Linux VM with Av Zone](https://github.com/nfrappart/azTerraVmLinuxAvZone)
+You can find an example here : [Linux VM with Av Zone](https://github.com/nfrappart/azTerraVmLinuxAvZone)

 To call the module linked above all you need to do is :
 - declare the module